 “With this kind of x-factor, it was kind of a no brainer,” Bradley said.
 “The ability to pull up the dashboard and see at anytime what kind of observations have been done, to see all the pictures that have been taken.
 Well, we didn’t have that before.”

 Prior to using Pulpstream, Bradley analyzed 30-50 pieces of paper to discern how well his branch was doing in the categories of performance, safety, sanitation, and quality.
 These days, his office is paperless.

 The SSA Foods team uses tablets to capture information about critical performance control points.
 During observations, they capture photos, sketch on them, and attach those to reports.
-With these intuitive native mobile features, accuracy increased across the board.
+With these intuitive, native mobile features, accuracy increased across the board.

 Pulpstream automatically aggregates data from all team reports and pushes it into a real-time analytics dashboard.
 Bradley can see progress towards performance goals and communicate guidance to his direct reports within the platform.
 Quantitative data enables him to keep his team on track.

 Supervisors have clear expectations about what is expected of them, which creates a new level of transparency within the workplace.
-And within a few clicks, Bradley can generates OSHA and USDA reports that can be e-filed.
+And within a few clicks, Bradley can generate OSHA and USDA reports that can be e-filed.